desmondeverett/Windows-Administration/Labs/Lab-05-Active-Directory.md

 1. After the reboot, the login screen will look different.
 It should now say **`EVERETT\Administrator`**.
 Log in.
 2. Press `Win + R`, type **`dsa.msc`**, and hit Enter to open **Active Directory Users and Computers**.
 3. Expand `everett.local` on the left and click on the **Domain Controllers** folder.
-4. Verify that `ET-DC01` is listed in the center pane.
+4. Verify that ET-DC01 is listed in the center pane.
-   > 📸 **SCREENSHOT #2:** Capture the ADUC console showing ET-DC01 successfully registered as a Domain Controller.
-(Save as `02-aduc-verification.png`)

 ---